 FTF Behavioural Consulting has been instrumental in the development of a breakthrough in autism treatment.
 Their approach for eliminating difficult behaviours through Practical Function Assessment has lead to a safe, humane and effective ABA approach.
 FTF Behaviour Consulting has also used this method to help eliminate Sleep and Eating problems.
 Many consultants in BC are currently being trained by FTF Behavioural Consulting.

 The Association for Science in Autism Treatment (ASAT) is a not-for-profit organization run by an all-volunteer board of 22 professionals, many of whom are parents of children and adolescents with autism.
 ASAT is committed to improving the education, treatment, and care of people with autism.
 Since autism was first identified, there has been a long history of failed treatments and fads levied on vulnerable families.
 ASAT was the first autism advocacy group to explicitly embrace an empirical, science-based approach to any statements made about the causes and proposed treatments for autism.

 Autism Information Services of BC (AIS)

-Autism Information Services of BC manages the Registered Autism Service Providers list.
+Autism Information Services (AIS) of BC manages the Registered Autism Service Providers (RASP) list.
 The Registry of Autism Service Providers (RASP) is a listing of professionals whom parents contract with to provide services to their children with autism.
 The RASP includes Behavior Consultants, Speech-Language Pathologists, Occupational Therapists and Physical Therapists.
 Parents with children with ASD, under six, must choose their professionals from the RASP if they wish them to be paid by the Ministry of Children and Families.